BID EUCHRE CARD GAME RULES

 One thing that is unique about Euchre is how card ranking changes for the trump suit.
 Typically, a suit ranks like this: 9 (low), 10, Jack, Queen, King, Ace.

+The bidding team wins the ability to choose the trump suit.
 When a suit becomes trump, the order changes like this: 9 (low), 10, Queen, King, Ace, Jack (same color, off suit), Jack (trump suit).
 Without fail, this change in rank will throw off new players.

 For example, if hearts become trump, the rank order will look like this: 9, 10, Queen, King, Ace, Jack (diamonds), Jack (hearts).
 For this hand, the Jack of diamonds will count as a heart.